-Black and white photography has its own appeal.
-If you haven’t tried it, you may wonder why not use colors, but once you experience it you will understand the beauty monochromatic images possess.
+Black and white photography has its appeal.
+If you haven’t tried it, you may wonder why not use colors, but once you experience it, you will understand the monochromatic beauty images possess.
 It is an art in itself.

 In the world of photography, black and white holds a very special place.
 It is considered a skill to use such dull colors to create such picturesque and striking results.
 Some even deem that the most skillful photographers use monochrome.

 Not only does this medium capturing has a glorious past and rich history, but it also has a bright future.
 The lack of colors doesn’t limit its scope, and it possesses a broad range of opportunities for those who wish to explore.